rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 > Look at yourself - what leaf, what tiny tree\
 > Are you in all the countryside we see?\
 > Look at how small you are, beneath the high\
-> And overarching vastness of the sky-\
+> And overarching vastness of the sky -\
 > Examine who are you, do it with care,\
 > Your own assessment says you're hardly there.\
 > You thought you were a great thing on the earth,\